 General Cleanup

-By leaving excess water in your pipes and hoses during freezing temperature the water will freeze, expand, and crack your faucet or pipes.
+By leaving excess water in your pipes and hoses during freezing temperatures, the water may freeze, expand, and crack your faucet or pipes.
 Turn off any shutoff valves on water supply lines that lead to exterior faucets.
-While you’re at it drain hoses and store in a shed or garage.
+While you’re at it, drain hoses and store them in a shed or garage.

 Stow Your Mower